nehaljwani/team.exiv2.org/book/IMaEA.md

 # The Last Word
 <div id="finally">

 I hope found this book interesting.
-More to the point, I hope you've found it useful.
+More to the point, I hope you found the book useful.
 I hope Exiv2 will live into the future, or this book inspires somebody to write a new library.

 <center><img src="back-page.jpg" style="border:2px solid #23668F"/></center>